cronco/Install-on-new-branch-hook/README.md

-# Install on switching to new branch
+# NPM Install on switching to new branch

 Simple bash script to run npm install on switching between two git branches.